laylavish/TipsTricksGoogleSearch/README.md

-# Tips & Tricks for Google Search to return authentic results
+# Tips & Tricks for Google Search to Return Authentic Results

 Tips and tricks you can do to make Google Search return authentic seach results, ya know, what you're **actually** looking for; eliminate AI results in your queries once and for all1